The TBS protecting group protects alcohols in organic synthesis. TBS is deprotected with fluoride anions (e.g., TBAF) or strong acids.

 What is total synthesis?
 Simply said, it is the complete chemical assembly of complex targets from simpler starting materials – like baking a cake!

 Let’s take lissodendoric acid A as an example.
 This marine natural product isolated from sponges contains several connected rings and functional groups (in blue: amines, double bonds, carboxylic acid).
 This unique molecular setup gives the molecule anti-Parkinson’s disease activity in certain model experiments.
+Once chemists are sufficiently convinced of such a target‘s utility – or sometimes simply its molecular beauty – they need to figure out how to synthesize it.
+Note: In some cases, large-scale isolation from natural sources or biotechnological production might be feasible.

 Recipe: Retrosynthetic analysis

-Much like chefs writing recipes, chemists design a plan en route to their masterpiece.
+Much like chefs writing recipes, chemists design a planen route to their masterpiece.
 This roadmap details the individual steps of reactions needed to transform simple starting materials into the desired molecular delicacy.

 This plan is defined in a backward sense and thus called retrosynthetic analysis.
-This means that the first retrosynthetic “disconnection” corresponds to the final step of the forward/ laboratory synthesis.
+This means that the first retrosynthetic “disconnection” corresponds to the finalstep of the forward/ laboratory synthesis.

 Why backwards?
 Imagine you need to replicate a cake based on an image.
 Your first thought will be “How do I finish off the top and add the glazing?” (i.e., last ‘forward’ step).
 Later, you might think “How do I assemble the various layers of the cake?” (i.e., building the cake’s complexity).